bentwheel/lgbtq-retirement-meps-analysis/README.md

-conditions that can lead to potentially high-cost chronic conditions, it is difficult to discern any meaningful difference between the magnitude of individual healthcare expenditures incurred between married invidivudals in same-sex marriages and married individuals not in same-sex marriages.
-This visualization does seem to hint at what is already known about the desparities in healthcare costs between members with chronic conditions such as diabetes, hypertension, or hyperlipidemia.
+conditions that can lead to potentially high-cost chronic conditions, it is difficult to discern any meaningful difference between the magnitude of individual healthcare expenditures incurred between married individuals in same-sex marriages and married individuals not in same-sex marriages.
+This visualization does seem to hint at what is already known about the disparities in healthcare costs between members with chronic conditions such as diabetes, hypertension, or hyperlipidemia.